holynakamoto/optimize-nccl-over-rocev2-infiniband/instruction.md

 ## Your Goal

-Diagnose and fix the NCCL configuration issues to achieve near-peak RDMA performance for both RoCEv2 and InfiniBand transports.
+Diagnose and fix the NCCL configuration issues to achieve near-peak RDMA performance for both RoCEv2 and InfiniBand transports, demonstrated through PyTorch DDP training speedup.

 ## Specific Tasks

-### 1. Initial Diagnosis (5 points)
+### 1. Initial Diagnosis (10 points)
-- Run the baseline benchmark using `nccl-tests`
+- Run the baseline PyTorch DDP benchmark script
 - Enable NCCL debug logging to identify the transport being used
 - Confirm TCP fallback is occurring
-- Document the baseline performance
+- Document the baseline performance (should be ~150ms/iter)

-### 2. Environment Inspection (10 points)
+### 2. Environment Inspection (15 points)
 Investigate the current configuration:
-- Check available RDMA devices (`ibv_devinfo`, `ibv_devices`)
+- Check available RDMA devices using `ibv_devinfo`
 - Inspect network interfaces and their capabilities
-- Review current NCCL environment variables
+- Review current NCCL environment variables (`env | grep NCCL`)
-- Check GID indices and their types
+- Check GID indices and their types (look for RoCE v2)
-- Verify GPU topology and P2P capabilities
+- Understand the GPU topology

 ### 3. Fix RoCEv2 Configuration (35 points)
 Apply optimizations for RoCEv2 (RDMA over Converged Ethernet):